 Pregnancy is a joyful time for an expecting mother.
 However, whether it’s your first, second or third pregnancy, most mothers still worry about whether their little one is growing well inside their wombs.

 Hearing your doctor say that you have a high-risk pregnancy amplifies these worries.
 But what exactly is a high-risk pregnancy and what can you do to take care of yourself and your baby?

 Learn more about the healthcare needs of women and facts about your sexual health and fertility you shouldn’t ignore.

 A pregnancy is called “high-risk” if there are conditions that increase you or your baby’s risk of developing health problems.
 Some pregnancies are already considered high-risk from the start, while others become high-risk as the pregnancy progresses.

-High-risk pregnancies should be managed by specialists so that the best possible outcome for the pregnant woman and the baby can be attained.
+High-risk pregnancies should be managed by specialists in obstetrics and gynaecology so that the best possible outcome for the pregnant woman and the baby can be attained.

 There are many different conditions that make a pregnancy high-risk.
 These may include: